domoszlai/svg2gcode/README.md

 ## Usage

-> :warning: **Breaking change**: Since version 0.2.0.1, default DPI is changed to 96 and the option to mirror the Y axis is removed (it is always mirrored now)
+> :warning: **Breaking change**: Since version 0.2.0.1, default DPI is changed to 96 and the option to mirror the Y axis is removed (it is always mirrored now for correct result)

 The easier way to use juicy-gcode is to simply provide an SVG file name.
 The generated GCode will be written to standard output.